Coralesoft/OpenwrtCloudflare/README.md

 # Raspberry Pi 4 OpenWrt Router running Cloudflare tunnels

-This is an install script to setup a Cloudflare tunnel on an Rasberry Pi4 running as a OpenWrt router\
+2022.06.10 Release of the Raspberry Pi 4 OpenWrt Router Running Cloudflare Tunnels This install script will install a Cloudflare tunnel on an Rasberry Pi4 running as a OpenWrt Router

+### Scripts:

 Version: 2022.06.10

-### Scripts:

 ## install-cloudflared.sh
 This script will completed the full install of Cloudflare tunnel onto a Raspberry Pi running OpenWrt The script pulls down the latest version of cloudflared and installs it
+- Checks there is enough free space
 - sets up the service to run it
 - creates the required config in the cloudflare console and  system files
 - sets up the service to check for new updates daily